Windows Phone Store: Pricing and features

-A user could download games and apps from the Windows Phone Store; if an Xbox live account is enabled, the store could be accessed remotely from the phone itself.
+A user could download games and apps from the Windows Phone Store; if an Xbox Live account is enabled, the store could be accessed remotely from the phone itself.
 Microsoft had lined up a wide range of popular games to be available from the launch of Windows Phone 7.
 Also at Gamescom, Microsoft unveiled more than 50 premium Windows Phone 7 games and apps that used the Xbox Live mobile connection.

-Windows Phone Store grew swiftly since its launch and by February 2012, it had outgrown Blackberry App World with 70,000 apps available (a milestone that Blackberry App World passed in March 2012).
-In June 2012, after 20 months, Windows Phone Marketplace has reached 100,000 apps.
-The growth to achieve 100,000 apps was faster than Android with 24 months, but slower than iOS with 16 months.
+Windows Phone Store grew swiftly since its launch, and by February 2012, it had outgrown BlackBerry App World with 70,000 apps available (a milestone that BlackBerry App World passed in March 2012).
+In June 2012, after 20 months, the Windows Phone Marketplace had reached 100,000 apps.
+The growth to achieve 100,000 apps was faster than Android within 24 months, but slower than iOS within 16 months.
 The number ramped up to 150,000 in December 2012, followed by 200,000 in December 2013.
-Windows Phone Store contained more than 300,000 apps in August 2014.
+The Windows Phone Store contained more than 300,000 apps in August 2014.